EficodeDemoOrg/copilot-java/Copilot-Exercises.md

     3. Type `#` and start typing `WeatherApiClient`.
 Select the *interface symbol* `WeatherApiClient` from the suggestions.
     4. Append `/explain Find all classes in the workspace that implement this interface.` and press Enter.
     5. Copilot should identify `OpenWeatherMapClient` (and potentially others if they existed) as implementations.

+### Exercise 1.13: Using VS Code Search Results (`#searchResults`, `/explain`)

+* **Purpose:** To bring the results from VS Code's Search view into Copilot Chat for summarization, analysis, or to provide context for further questions.
+* **Aim:** Practice using the `#searchResults` variable.
+* **Steps:**
+    1. First, perform a search in VS Code.
+For example, open the Search view (View > Search or `Cmd+Shift+F` / `Ctrl+Shift+F`) and search for the term `WeatherData` across the project.
+    2. Once the search results are populated in the Search panel, open the Copilot Chat view.
+    3. Type the following prompt to ask Copilot about these results:
+        ```
+        #searchResults /explain Summarize what is found in these search results.
+Which files mention 'WeatherData' and in what context?
+        ```
+    4. Review Copilot's explanation, which will be based on the exact files and lines shown in your Search view.
+This helps in understanding the scope of a term or feature within the codebase.

 ---